CommunityHoneyNetwork/chn-docs/advanced.md

 ### Notes about Non-Container Installs

-**BETA** The ability to install directly to regular hosts _should_ work, but is still in development and _might_ break something.
+**BETA:** The ability to install directly to regular hosts _should_ work, but is still in development and _might_ break something.
 Use at your own risk.
 You're most likely to be successful installing on a freshly installed system, rather than a shared host.

-_Supported Operating Systems:_
+**Supported Operating Systems**

 The CommunityHoneyNetwork projects are developed and tested to work with: